 - Hepatic encephalopathy may be associated with an impairment of dopaminergic neurotransmission.
 However, there is insufficient evidence that dopamine agonists are of benefit to patients with acute or chronic hepatic encephalopathy, or fulminant hepatic failure.

 - Hepatic encephalopathy may be caused by a decreased plasma ratio of branched-chain amino acids to aromatic amino acids.
-There is also no evidence that branched-chain amino acids have a significant beneficial effect on patients with hepatic encephalopathy.
+A Cochrane review found that branched-chain amino acids had a beneficial effect on hepatic encephalopathy but did not find any effect on mortality, quality of life, or nutritional parameters.

 Further reading & references